PandasThumb/pandasthumb.github.io/_posts/2022/2022-08-31-ICR-junkdna.md

   <!--more-->
 <p></p>

-Cardinale, who teaches at Rutgers University, critiques the ICR video in detail in a YouTube video in his ["Creation Myths" YouTube channel](https://www.youtube.com/c/CreationMyths):
+Cardinale, who teaches at Rutgers University, critiques the ICR video in detail in a YouTube video in his ["Creation Myths" YouTube channel](https://www.youtube.com/c/CreationMyths).
+(Take a look at the other videos, there is a lot of good stuff there).

   <p></p>